MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 However, you can also classify and protect files by using **File Explorer**, which supports additional file types and is a convenient way to classify and protect multiple files at once.

+### Safely share a file with people outside your organization

+Files that are protected are safe to share with others, for example, you attach the file to an email or send an invitation from SharePoint.

+If you regularly share files with people outside your organization, your administrator might have configured a label for you that sets protection such that these people can read it.
+Alternatively, you can use [File Explorer to set custom permissions](#using-file-explorer-to-classify-and-protect-files) for a file before you share it.

+If you set your own custom permissions and the file is already protected for internal use, first make a copy of it.
+Use this copy to set the custom permissions.

+When the file is protected with your custom permissions, use your standard sharing mechanism to share the file.
+If this is the first time that these people that you are sharing with have received a protected file, they might need instructions to view it.
+For these people, you can copy and past the following message: **I've protected this file with Microsoft Azure Information Protection.
+For first time use, see these [instructions](https://go.microsoft.com/fwlink/?LinkId=524168).**

 ## Using Office apps to classify and protect your documents and emails

 Use the Azure Information Protection bar and select one of the labels that has been configured for you.